Frequently asked questions - FAQ

 Teeth instability occurs in an advanced periodontitis.
 Bacterial infection of the tooth socket causes supporting bone turnover which logically results in teeth instability.
 The treatment is directed towards reducing/ extinguishing inflammation in order to stop and prevent further bone degradation.
 Root canal and socket cleaning & disinfection combined with antibiotics are the most efficient solution, but only with a flawless daily hygiene.
 If necessary, a surgical procedure is performed.
 The most ideal is regenerative surgery which has a reconstruction of the disintegrated bone as her goal.

 There are various reasons for the gingiva recession.
-Some of them are periodontitis, wedge-shaped defects, wrong teeth brushing technique, teeth formation, occlusion trauma…The most common reasons for covering the “naked” roots are aesthetic, teeth oversensitivity, difficulties in hygiene maintenance, cavities & planned orthodontic treatment.
+Some of them are periodontitis, wedge-shaped defects, wrong teeth brushing technique, teeth formation, occlusion trauma…The most common reasons for covering the “naked” roots are aesthetic, teeth oversensitivity, difficulties in hygiene maintenance, cavities and planned orthodontic treatment.

 Depending on the situation, different surgical covering procedures are performed.
 If the gum isn’t thin, plastic surgery techniques can use the surrounding tissue for creating the cover.
 With a thin gum or wedge-shaped defects, the tissue needs to be thickened.
 For that purpose, we use palate binding tissue transplants.